 HIPAA Compliance

-Healthcare data is considered as Protected Health Information (PHI).
-PHI is the data generated during the course of a person's diagnosis and treatment related to any health conditions.
+Healthcare data of individuals is considered as Protected Health Information (PHI).
+In other words, PHI is the data generated during the course of a person's diagnosis and treatment related to any health condition (medical condition, diagnosis, medications, medical imaging).

 HIPAA Compliance Requirements